Introduction

 - Select Device Summary.

-- Monitor while endpoint reset to ensure registration prior to the regeneration of the next certificate
+- Monitor during endpoint reset to ensure registration prior to the regeneration of the next certificate.

-Tip: The regeneration process of some certificates can impact endpoint.
+Tip: The regeneration process of some certificates can impact endpoints.
 Consider an action plan after regular business hours due to the requirement to restart services and reboot phones.
-Verify phone registration via RTMT is highly recommended.
+Verify phone registration via RTMT before, during, and after the process is highly recommended.
+You are only required to restart services if the services are running on the server.

-Warning: Endpoints with current ITL mismatch can have registration issues after this process.
-The deletion of the ITL on the endpoint is a typical best practice solution after the regeneration process is completed and all other phones have registered.
+Warning: Endpoints that currently have an ITL mismatch (Bad ITL) can have registration issues after this process.
+For devices with a bad ITL, the deletion of the ITL on the endpoint is a typical best practice solution after the regeneration process is completed, and all other phones have registered.
+Please review specific phone models on how to delete ITL/CTL (Security) certificates.

-- System > Enterprise Parameters > Security Parameters > Cluster Security Mode
+- Navigate to CM Administration: System > Enterprise Parameters > Security Parameters > Cluster Security Mode.

 Impact by the Certificate Store